 The Month in the Country farmhouse is located in the Wonga Wetlands, a ten‐minute drive from the Albury CBD.
-Residents stay in the rustic five-bedroom farmhouse for two weeks at a time, and develop work in the attached rehearsal space with a sprung floor and reverse-cycle air conditioning.
+Residents stay in the rustic five-bedroom farmhouse for up to two weeks at a time, and develop work in the attached rehearsal space.
 They give back to our regional community by running workshops for students and local artists during their residencies.

 - Antarctica is a new one-woman theatre work created by playwright Julian Larnach, director Tessa Leong and performer Vaishnavi Suryaprakash.
 Drawing inspiration from 80s vigilantes film, Antarctica explores the rise of far-right politics and the spread of methamphetamine in regional Australia.